A guide to Mac optimization software

 Best Mac Optimizer software reviewed

-Made by independent macOS developer, MacPaw, this app tops our chart.
+Made by an independent macOS developer, MacPaw, this app tops our chart.

 1. CleanMyMac X